 Starting and growing a small business is no walk in the park.
 It takes a lot of time and effort to build the foundations of a successful business.
 The majority of startups go bust in the first year, with cash flow issues the primary cause.
 You need money to start a business and money to keep it going – without money, you are doomed.

 When a startup needs cash, they are most likely to apply for a business loan before anything else.
 If that fails to work, or the business idea is unconventional, the next best strategy would be to use a crowdsourcing site to invite investment.Besides crowdsourcing, there are also other methods of obtaining financing for your startup, such as: private equity funding, venture capital or governmental schemes.
-For example, if you intend to form a new company in Singapore, you should know that the local Government offers grants and public equity financing tools.
+For example, if you intend to form a new company in Singapore, or starting a company in Japan you should know that the local Government offers grants and public equity financing tools.
 Similar financing options are available for businessmen interested in setting up a Hong Kong business.
 It’s not always easy to secure startup funding, but once you have enough startup capital to move forward, your next problem is working capital.

 All businesses need working capital.
 This money pays for the everyday expenses such as employee payroll, buying stock, paying operating expenses, and funding research and development.
 Without working capital, your cash flow will dry up and the business will fail.
 You need to manage your finances carefully, but a well-informed business owner can boost his cash reserves with some smart investment strategies – and here’s how.